Chespirito Not Really on Purpose Review Episode 1 | No Spoilers

 Introduction

 The incredible anticipation generated by “Chespirito: Not Really On Purpose”, the new HBO Max Original series, has been overwhelming.
 In this first episode review (spoiler-free), I write about the character building, tone, atmosphere, and of course, the nostalgia for those of us GenX Mexicans who actually grew up watching Roberto Gómez Bolaños at least once a week.
+Many are searching for chespirito show 2025 or chespirito series max, and this is the production they’ve been waiting for.

 I offer an honest review so you can decide if this drama, written by Roberto Gómez Fernández based on Chespirito’s autobiography, is for you.
+If you’re looking for a chespirito not really on purpose review or a chespirito review, my article aims to provide you a clear perspective from a Mexican hardcore fan.

 First Impressions: Tone and Atmosphere

 It’s worth clarifying here that the series, like most autobiographical series about Mexican artists, doesn’t aim to recount historical facts exactly as they happened.
 This isn’t a documentary: it’s a work of fiction (loosely?) based on real events.
 So, it’s not specified whether Chespirito’s father passed away or if he abandoned the family (the mother asks Roberto not to be “irresponsible, like your father”).
+This chespirito criticism regarding historical accuracy is something to keep in mind, as it’s a fictionalized account.

 Character Building and Introduction

 The Character analysis in this inaugural episode is key.
 The first sequence, which was used for one of MAX’s (recently re-rebranded back to HBO MAX”) promotional trailers, shows the actors from the first phase of El Chavo del 8 (“The boy from number eight” or “The kid from number eight”) preparing to work.
+Many are excited to see graciela chespirito hbo (a funny query I found on my Google Search Console) and other characters come to life.

 I say “the first phase of El Chavo del 8” because I was born in 1979 and my generation practically watched every single Televisa and Imevisión TV shows during our childhood.
 I didn’t have the chance to watch the original El Chavo cast: Quico (Carlos Villagrán), Don Ramón (Ramón Valdés), the four (or more?)
 Patys, and La Chilindrina (María Antonieta de las Nieves) used to have long ponytails and a light green dress.

-The 1980s Televisa TV show was called Chespirito and included numerous sketches such as: El Chavo —The Boy / The Kid of Number Eight—, El Chapulín Colorado —The Red Grasshopper—, Los Caquitos —The Little Thieves— (Botija, El Chómpiras, La Chimoltrufia), Los Chifladitos —The Little Crazies— (Lucas Tañeda and Chaparrón Bonaparte), El Doctor Chapatín —Dr. Chapatin—, El Gordo y El Flaco —The Fat and the Skinny—, and so on.
+The 1980s Televisa TV show was simply called Chespirito and included numerous sketches such as: El Chavo —The Boy / The Kid of Number Eight—, El Chapulín Colorado —The Red Grasshopper—, Los Caquitos —The Little Thieves— (Botija, El Chómpiras, La Chimoltrufia), Los Chifladitos —The Little Crazies— (Lucas Tañeda and Chaparrón Bonaparte), El Doctor Chapatín —Dr. Chapatin—, El Gordo y El Flaco —The Fat and the Skinny—, and so on.

 The character introductions were exceptional.
 The most accurate comment I read on social media was about the incredible resemblance between Andrea Noli and Angelines Fernández, “La bruja del 71” —The Witch of 71—.
 The Horacio Gómez (the famous “Godinez” from The Kid of Number Eight) character was the only actor who doesn’t really resemble to Roberto’s brother.